JohnEarnest/Octo/Chip8 Programming.md

 Note that since we do no boundary checking the player can wrap around the edges of the screen.
 You could add additional logic to prevent this, or you could take advantage of it as a game mechanic.

 On the other hand, perhaps the tile coordinate system is unnecessary overhead for your game.
 Here's a similar program which uses discrete x and y position registers.
-A jump table based on jump0 (which jumps to an address + the contents of v0) is used to decode keypresses.
-The 'launch' routine is a subroutine so that after the jump0 and second jump into the body of each handler we can 'return' to the caller of 'launch'.
+A jump table based on `jump0` (which jumps to an address + the contents of `v0`) is used to decode keypresses.
+The `launch` routine is a subroutine so that after the jump0 and second jump into the body of each handler we can `return` to the caller of `launch`.

 Movement is constrained to avoid having the player wrap around the edges of the screen.
 Finally, we avoid using subtraction instructions when moving the player by using immediate adds which will wrap around to the desired value.